ADD CONDITION

 Seek medical attention immediately or contact the Poison Control Center right away.

-Can I use this gel if I am pregnant or breastfeeding?
+Is it safe to use if I am pregnant or breastfeeding?

 You should ask a health professional before use if you are pregnant or breastfeeding.